Adolf Dassler: The Dassler brothers' shoe factory (1918–1945)

-In the course of the appeal proceedings Rudolf Dassler inserted statements that claimed that Adi Dassler had organized the production of weapons himself and for his own profit and that Rudolf would have resisted the change in production if he were present.
-He also claimed that his brother had falsely denounced him and that Adi had made political speeches to employees at the plant.
+In the course of the appeal proceedings, Rudolf Dassler inserted statements that claimed that Adi Dassler had organized the production of weapons himself and for his own profit and that Rudolf would have resisted the change in production if he were present.
+He claimed that his brother had falsely denounced him and that Adi had made political speeches to employees at the plant.
 Among other proofs submitted by Adi's counsel was a strong denial of all Rudolf's claims by Käthe.
 On 11 November 1946 the Spruchkammer Höchstadt sitting in Herzogenaurach changed Adi's status to Mitläufer (follower), relieving him of most of his civil disabilities, but still required some supervision.
 On 3 February 1947, ownership was returned and he was formally granted permission to resume management of the firm.

 Rudolf's belief that Adi had denounced him and his conduct during his brother's appeal made further relations between them impossible.
 In fact, it irreparably divided the family.
 Mother Paulina sided with Rudolf and Friedl, who cared for her the rest of her life.
 Their sister Marie, who never forgave Rudolf for the death of her sons, sided with Adi and Käthe.
-Rudolf, his wife and two children left the family home and moved across the river, where he would take over the second factory of the Dassler firm.
+Rudolf, his wife and two children left the family home and moved across the river, where he took over the second factory of the Dassler firm.
 In their separation Adi retained the first factory and the family villa.
 As for the rest of the firm's assets, the two divided them one-by-one.
 Once the brothers divided their businesses they never spoke again.